juliusHuelsmann/paint/README.md

 =====

 The project is a maven project developed in eclipse.
 Both the used Checkstyle configuration and the dictionary are  pushed into repository's root folder.

+Used
+- Eclipse
+- Maven
+- Checkstyle
+- JUnit